|

 tactics on the constraint in manufacturing include; making sure automated

-quickly (or preventing them completely), replacing absent workers quickly,
+break-downs quickly (or preventing them completely), replacing absent workers

-avoiding downtime during shift changes, avoiding multitasking of set-up
+quickly, avoiding downtime during shift changes, avoiding multitasking of

-personnel, keeping faulty work or unnecessary work off the constraint.
-Of
+set-up personnel, keeping faulty work or unnecessary work off the constraint.
+Of course

-course people will have always tried to do this; it is just that they didn't
+people will have always tried to do this; it is just that they didn't know

-know where to focus on in the past.
+where to focus on in the past.
+Now

-For example when management sees the set-up man on the constraint
+example when management sees the set-up man on the constraint waiting for a

-waiting for a laptop to program a machine and that the laptop is currently at
+laptop to program a machine and that the laptop is currently at some

 action.
 Whereas one week prior the

-doesn’t have to be sophisticated – especially if your operation isn’t
+have to be sophisticated – especially if your operation isn’t particularly

-operation appears complex prior to drum-buffer-rope, you might be surprised
+appears complex prior to drum-buffer-rope, you might be surprised how it

-how it looks with in a few short weeks.
+looks with in a few short weeks.
+A

-A constraint schedule might be written on a white board on the work
+constraint schedule might be written on a white board on the work shop floor,

-The synchronization might not be anything more than one job finished
+synchronization might not be anything more than one job finished at the constraint

-complex operations in all likelihood already have an infinite capacity
+operations in all likelihood already have an infinite capacity MRP-based

-MRP-based scheduling system in place and then it is a matter of adjusting
+scheduling system in place and then it is a matter of adjusting this to work

 available, for instance see Manusync in the links and resources, however it